Sample Efficient Algorithms for Learning Quantum Channels in PAC Model and the Approximate State Discrimination Problem: Introduction

 We complement our positive results on the sample complexity of PAC learning quantum channels with two simple lower bounds.
 First, by adapting a lower bound argument in~\cite{tomography-aram}, we prove that $\tilde{\Omega}((\log |C|)/\eps^2)$ samples are necessary to PAC learn quantum channels when the outputs are pure states, showing that our positive result is tight in the dependency on $|C|$ and $\eps$.
 In particular, for the dependency on $\eps$, this is in contrast with the classical results on the sample complexity for PAC learning concepts with Boolean outputs, where a tight $\Theta((\log|C|)/\eps)$ sample complexity is known~\cite{Kearns:1994:ICL:200548,hanneke2016optimal}.\footnote{The classical results show that the sample complexity is characterized by the VC dimension of the concept class $C$.
 In the case that $C$ is finite, $\log|C|$ is a trivial upper bound on the VC dimension.}

 Agnostic model is a learning model closely related to the PAC model, and the two models have similar sample complexity~\cite{Haussler92,KSS94}.
 In the agnostic model, the samples comes from a concept $c_s$ that is not necessarily inside the concept class $C$.
 Accordingly, the goal of the learner is to find, with $\eps$-distance error, the target concept $c^*\in C$ that is closest to $c_s$.
-We can easily adopt the definition to get a corresponding agnostic model for learning quantum channels.
+We introduce the agnostic model for learning quantum channels, see section~\ref{sec:agno} for details.
 Interestingly, in stark contrast to our algorithms that have dimension-independent sample complexity for learning quantum channels in PAC model, we found an $\Omega(\sqrt{d})$ lower bound on the sample complexity for learning quantum channels in agnostic model with output dimension $d$.
 Thus, in the agnostic model, learning quantum channels requires number of samples polynomial in the dimension, so it is not possible to efficiently learn quantum channels with large output dimension.
-Also, Our negative example is in fact classical in nature, consisting of two concepts that output classical distributions, so learning classical distributions efficiently in agnostic model in large dimension is also impossible.
+Also, our negative example is in fact classical in nature, consisting of two concepts that output classical distributions, so learning classical distributions efficiently in agnostic model in large dimension is also impossible.
 However, since quantum pure states are not generalizations of classical distributions, the possibility of sample efficiently learn quantum channels with \emph{pure state output} in agnostic is still open.